vita-epfl/monoloco/README.md

 However, it is still possible to test Monoloco on images where the calibration matrix is not available.
 Absolute distances are not meaningful but relative distance still are.
 Below an example on a generic image from the web, created with:
-`python3 src/main.py predict --networks monoloco --glob docs/surf.jpg --output_types combined --model data/models/monoloco-190513-1437.pkl --n_dropout 100 --z_max 25`
+`python3 -m monoloco.run predict --networks monoloco --glob docs/surf.jpg --output_types combined --model data/models/monoloco-190513-1437.pkl --n_dropout 100 --z_max 25`

 ![no calibration](docs/surf.jpg.combined.png)